learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 ## Introduction

 The phrase "Front-End Web Programming" is used in different ways by different people.
-In this lesson we're going to choose a definition of "web programming" and show an example that demonstrates the different parts of "web programming", so that we know our objective for the next set of lessons.
+In this lesson, we're going to choose a definition of "web programming" and show an example that demonstrates the different parts of "web programming", so that we know our objective for the next set of lessons.